 You must fill in the appropriate appeal form.
-This can be done online or on a paper form obtained by calling Customer Services on 0303 444 5000 or by e-mailing a request for a form to email@example.com.
+This can be done online or on a paper form obtained by calling Customer Support Team on 0303 444 5000 or by e-mailing a request for a form to email@example.com.

-The type of appeal form you use will depend on the type of application that was submitted to the local planning authority.
-You can contact Customer Services on 0303 444 5000 if you are unsure which form to use, or you can access the various types of online forms.
+The type of appeal form you use will depend on the type of application that was submitted to the local planning authority or whether it is an appeal against an enforcement or discontinuance note.
+You can contact Customer Support Team on 0303 444 5000 if you are unsure which form to use, or you can access the various types of online forms.

 The way an appeal is dealt with can depend on the issues involved.
-For further guidance please see the Planning Appeal Procedural Guidance.
+For further guidance please see the Planning Inspectorate’s Procedural Guides.

 If an appeal was made online and an acknowledgement was received with an appeals reference number this means it has reached the Planning Inspectorate.
 If it was sent by Special or Recorder Delivery and you tell us the reference number we can track it.
 Other post will take a few days to be scanned onto the system to enable us to confirm receipt.